MengerSponge/PHYS4130-S26/FinalProjects/Michael/writeup.md

     u_ft_new[0,0] = a00
     return u_ft_new
 ```
 Now, with this fix implemented, our simulations are exactly creating the solutions that we expect.

 (PUT THE SIMULATION HERE)

-Now, with this fix implemented, our simulations are exactly creating the solutions that we expect.

-(PUT THE SIMULATION HERE)